mamit7/assignment/README.md

 4. Extract only the measurements on the mean and standard deviation for each measurement
 5. From the data set in step 4, creates a second, independent tidy_data with the average of each variable for each activity and each subject.

+This R script requires the dplyr and tidyr packages.